gbv/jskos/jskos.md

 file managed by the German National Library.

 <div class="example">
-GND as as JSKOS concept scheme.
+GND as JSKOS concept scheme.
 This example includes explicit knowledge about existence of more identifiers, definitions, and preferred labels:

 `jskos-data/gnd/jskos-scheme.json`{.include .codeblock .json}